HoangDucHiep/ObsidianNotes/content/English for IT speaking test/Các câu trả lời.md

 	- ***syncing***: The process of ensuring that data across multiple devices (such as smartphones, tablets, and computers) is consistent and up-to-date.
 	- ***instant messaging***: A type of service available on the internet that allows you to quickly exchange written messages with people that you know
 	- ***social networking***: an online service that connects people who share interests, activities, backgrounds or real-life connection
-	- ***archiving***: The process of storing data, documents, or communications (such as emails) in a way that allows for easy retrieval, often for historical or legal purposes.
+	- ***archiving***: The process of storing data, documents, or communications (such as emails) in a way that allows for easy retrieval
 	- ***B2B***: Business to Business - Used to refer to business activities between companies, especially using the Internet
 	- ***B2C***: Business to Customer - Used to refer to business activities between companies and end-users, especially using the Internet
 	- ***B2G***: Business to Gorvernment - Used to refer to business activities between companies and end-users, especially using the Internet
 	- ***MCU (Multipoint Control Unit)***: A device to connect multiple videoconferencinf locations
 	- ***DRM (Digital Rights Management)***: A method to limit the use of digital content and devices after they have been sold
-	- ***NFC***: Near-Field-Communication - A short-range wireless communication technology that allows devices to exchange data by being in close proximity to each other, often used in contactless payment systems.
+	- ***NFC***: Near-Field-Communication - A short-range wireless communication technology that allows devices to exchange data by being in close to each other, often used in contactless payment systems.
 	- ***bricks and clicks store***: a business model in which a company has both offline and online presences
 	- ***bricks and motar store***: a business model in which a company has only physical presence, offer a face to face customer experience
 	- ***SSL***: **(Secure Sockets Layer)**: A protocol that ensures secure communication between a web server and a client (browser), typically used to protect sensitive information like credit card details during online transactions.